oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the management of any CGCE used in relation to the CloudSystem.
+- The organisation is responsible for the management of any CGCE used in relation to the CloudSystem.

 ## Gateway management